fenago/spark-dev3600/DEV362/Lab_8.md

 In this scenario, we will build a tree to predict the label / classification of delayed or not based on the following features:
-•

-Label → delayed and not delayed o
+-Label → delayed and not delayed o

-•

-delayed if delay > 40 minutes
+-delayed if delay > 40 minutes

 Features → {day_of_month, weekday, crsdeptime, crsarrtime, carrier, crselapsedtime, origin, dest, delayed}